 The Genesys Hurley Cancer Institute is accredited by the American College of Radiology.
 ACR Accreditation is recognized as the gold standard in medical imaging.
 ACR Accreditation assures our patients that we provide the highest level of image quality and safety by documenting that our facility meets requirements for equipment, medical personnel and quality assurance.
 Read More

 As part of our quality improvement program we are enrolled in Radiation Oncology Incident Learning System (RO-ILS) .
 RO-ILS is a national database sponsored by ASTRO and the AAPM and dedicated to improving patient safety by collecting and analyzing treatment-related incidents.
 This has been a part of the CQI program since 2017.

-The daily morning huddle gives our team a way to actively manage quality and safety, review checklists, improve inter-department coordination, and flag concerns proactively.
-Huddles provide a venue to ensure process improvements continue.
+The daily morning huddle allows our team to address quality and safety concerns, review treatment checklists, and improve inter-department coordination.
+Morning huddles are a venue to ensure department issues are handled proactively.

-Genesys Hurley Cancer Institute is a component site of Michigan Cancer Research Consortium (MCRC).
-MCRC is one of only 34 community-based research programs supported by the National Cancer Institute (NCI).
+The Genesys Hurley Cancer Institute is a component site of Michigan Cancer Research Consortium-NCORP (MCRC-NCORP).

 The MCRC-NCORP is a comprehensive clinical trial program that consists of medical centers that have met the highest standards of excellence in conducting cancer clinical trials.
 The MCRC-NCORP is one of 47 research programs established by the National Cancer Institute (NCI) to provide patients with access to national cancer research studies while remaining in their own communities.
 Read More